-So… Off I went to see my chiropractor again.
+So… Off I went to see my chiropractor.
 I’m a bit of a slow learner about some things, you see.
 I know in my head that regular treatments are helpful for keeping the body healthy, but actually making time in the schedule for it is a challenge sometimes.

-As I was talking with Dr. Schmidt at Pleasant Valley Chiropractic yesterday, I was thinking about not much more than getting rid of this discomfort in my neck and upper back.
-He’s helped me before and will definitely do it again.
-Then I was wondering why more people with neck and back pain don’t see chiropractors.
+As I was talking with Dr. Bobbi Taylor at Crossroads Chiropractic and Acupuncture, I was thinking about not much more than getting rid of this discomfort in my neck and upper back.
+Then I started wondering why more people with neck and back pain don’t see chiropractors.

 So what are manual therapies, and do they work?
 Manual therapies involve a practitioner using parts of their bodies (usually the hands, but sometimes other parts such as elbows, knees, or feet) to treat, influence or change parts of the patient’s body.

-Examples of manual therapy are massage, chiropractic therapy, osteopathic manipulation (OMT), physical therapy, and reiki.
+Examples of manual therapy are massage, chiropractic therapy, osteopathic manipulation (OMT), and physical therapy.
 The laying on of hands in manual therapy is a powerful treatment in its own right.
-When a skilled therapist uses touch to soothe tight muscles, realign spinal vertebrae, or encourage healthy energy flow, the improvement can be startling.
+When a skilled therapist uses touch to soothe tight muscles, realign spinal vertebrae, or restore proper joint balance, the improvement can be startling.

 What does the science say about manual therapy?
 Since I am committed to advocating and promoting evidenced based treatments, I looked into the evidence.
 Manual therapy is helpful for neck and back pain, headache, recurrent otitis media in children, colic in babies, preterm delivery, Parkinson’s disease, and even heart attack patients.